py-why/EconML/doc/spec/estimation/forest.rst

 class on this re-sampled dataset.
 The latter has higher variance and should not be chosen if the first approach is applicable.

-In the case of discrete treatments (see :py:class:`~econml.ortho_forest.DiscreteTreatmentOrthoForest`) the method estimates :math:`\theta(x)` for some target :math:`x` by solving a slightly different set of equations (see [Oprescu2019]_ for a theoretical exposition of why a different set of estimating equations is used).
+In the case of discrete treatments (see :class:`.DiscreteTreatmentOrthoForest`) the method estimates :math:`\theta(x)` for some target :math:`x` by solving a slightly different set of equations (see [Oprescu2019]_ for a theoretical exposition of why a different set of estimating equations is used).
 In particular, suppose that the treatment :math:`T` takes